Le1s/rom_manifests/README.md

 ---

-If you have any question(s) open an issue, or contact me on telegram @SscSPs
+If you have any question(s) open an issue, or contact me on telegram @FearTheBatman

 ---